-Traditional Crafts, designs and heritage through a sustainable environment in innovative style
+Traditional Crafts, designs and heritage through environment in innovative style at Take Caire

-The opening night at the Take Caire art exhibition showcases the dazzling craftsmanship and artisan-ware of local designers and talented artisans.
-A sensational colorful display of wood carving, glass blowing, new look brass accessories, handmade carpet weaving, sculptured marble cups and up-cycling jewelry styled after exotic Pharaonic Fashion.
+CAIRO: A chilly Cairo winter.
+But the French Institute and Culture Center in the Mounira district offered a gift for passionate fans and scholars.
+The Take Caire art exhibition showcases the dazzling craftsmanship and artisan-ware of local designers and talented artisans.
+A colorful display of wood carving, glass blowing, new look brass accessories and handmade carpet weaving.
+Moreover, sculptured marble cups and up-cycling jewelry styled after exotic Pharaonic Fashion.

-Inspiration.
 Sylvie Blanchet is the project leader and lived in Cairo for the past 12 years.
-She was inspired by the energy radiating from the unique talents and craftsmanship of traditional designers and artisans rooted in their ateliers in hypnotic medieval Cairo alleys and antique shops.
+She was inspired by the energy radiating from the unique talents and craftsmanship.
+Lots of traditional designers and artisans – rooted in their ateliers in hypnotic medieval Cairo alleys and antique shops.

 Local tradition.
-I met Farah Hassanein, a graduate of the German University in Cairo, offered a highlight of the event “the ultra philosophy behind the project is to promote local traditional Crafts, designs and heritage through a sustainable environment in an innovative style”.
+I met Farah Hassanein, of the German University in Cairo, offered a highlight of “the ultra philosophy behind the project.
+She promote local traditional Crafts, designs and heritage through a sustainable environment in an innovative style”.

 Egypt suffers from a chronic excessive garbage load.
 The Zabaleen (garbage Collectors) community is being transformed to a creative, productive center.

 That yields upcycled carpets, women accessories fabricated out of soda cans, decorative quilts, and organic paper bags.
-Mrs. Youssria Sawaris, a social developer and philanthropist was Capable of shifting the status of Zabaleen from outcast to respectful, income generating, educated citizens.
+Mrs. Youssria Sawaris, philanthropist, was capable of shifting the status of Zabaleen from outcast to respectful and educated citizens.